ychnh/ychnh.github.io/md/B.math_log.md

 * $(1234) = (12)(13)(14)$

 * When I first went through, I did not really think of the concepts such as orbit.
 * How does this kind of idea arise?
 How does this kind of naming arise?

+* can you show that this is unique?
+No it is not.
+* Is the number of transpositions unique?
+(No you can easily add identity) is even odd transposition well defined?